-Coach / Teacher / Musician
+Coach / Musician / Teacher

 A speaker of eight languages this priest was also a sports coach.

-His national school education was at the local Mayo school prior to the family’s move to live at Drumcondra Road in Dublin.
+His national school education was at the local Mayo school. (prior to the family’s move to live at Drumcondra Road in Dublin)

 His secondary studies were undertaken at Blackrock College for three years from 1927 to 1930.
-When he gained an Open Scholarship: (which was available to families of Civil Servants) he studied for a B. A. course until 1933 while he lived at the Castle in Blackrock where it was stated he was ‘a pious layman.’
+When he gained an open scholarship: (available to families of Civil Servants) he studied for a B. A. course until 1933 while he lived at the castle in Blackrock where it was stated he was ‘a pious layman.’

 During his time in Rathmines he participated eagerly in sport while he encouraged many others to avail of its benefits.
 In any sporting event it was not the result that was of interest to him but the participation: he encouraged all to give of their best while he coached them or supported them while they competed.

 During 1940 Fr.
 O ‘Sullivan was appointed to Kenya in Africa.
-As it was during the war the journey was a long, hazardous voyage to the East African coast.
+As it was during the war the journey was a long, hazardous voyage to the east African coast.
 His travel account appeared in The Missionary Annals.

 Unfortunately, Fr.
-O ‘Sullivan’s love of life and speed ended with an accident in Nairobi: as he hit a pot hole on the day that he had been due to play the viola with the Nairobi Symphony Orchestra.
+O ‘Sullivan’s love of life & speed ended with an accident in Nairobi: as he hit a pothole on the day that he had been due to play the viola with the Nairobi Symphony Orchestra.

 Fr.
 O ‘Sullivan’s demise occurred on 20th December 1986.
 He was seventy-five years of age.
 He was buried in Nairobi.